VishalSundarrajan/Trading-Bot/README.md

  `dotnet test`

-or you can open the application with IDE (Visual Studio).
+or you can open the application with IDE (Visual Studio) with NuGet.

 ### Configuration